[ << ] [ >> ] [] [] [] [ ? ]

 6.3 General Syntax

 Labels always start at the first column and may be terminated by a colon (:), but don’t need to.
-In the latter case the mnemonic has to be separated from the label by whitespace (not required in any case, e.g. with =).
+In the latter case the mnemonic or directive has to be separated from the label by whitespace (not required in any case, e.g. with =).

 Anonymous labels are supported by defining them with a single ’:’ at the beginning of a line.
 They may be referenced by ’:’ followed directly by one or more ’+’ or ’-’ signs.
 A + selects the first anonymous label following the point of reference.
-A ++ select the second anonymous label in that direction, and so on.
+A ++ selects the second anonymous label in that direction, and so on.
 A - selects the first anonymous label before the point of reference.
 Example:

 : jmp :- ;infinite loop